adamallo/ITHE/README.md

 # Installation
 We developed ITHE to run on a Linux environment, and have only tested it in such kind of environment for now.
-Once dependencies are resolved, the instalation of ITHE only requires downloading the source code and configuring it to run on the user's HPC environment, either manually or using a helper script included in the repository, configAssistant.pl.
+Once dependencies are resolved, the instalation of ITHE only requires downloading the source code and configuring it to run on the user's HPC environment, either manually or using a helper script included in the repository, configAssistant.sh.

 ## Dependencies
 The following programs and libraries need to be available in the HPC system.
 ITHE provides a way of loading modules and executing code before any of the programs are executed, increasing its flexibility.
 These commands need to make sure the executable of each program is in the PATH at execution time.
-This can be configured manually editing the config.txt file, or running the helper script configAssistant.pl.
+This can be configured manually editing the config.txt file, or running the helper script configAssistant.sh.

 ### Programs
 - Annovar